cloudogu/dogu-development-docs/docs/v3/README.md

 This area will guide Dogu developers through developing and operating Dogu V3 applications.

-> **Documentation status:** The documentation structure is available, but the technical documentation is not yet complete.
-Topic pages will be added once the necessary V3 foundations are defined.

 ## Planned learning path

 The documentation will guide developers from a minimal working Dogu to more detailed, task-oriented information: